ADHD Diagnosis and Treatment Specialist Q&A

 ADHD is a metabolic disorder whose primary cause is genetic.
 It tends to run in families and most modern research shows that ADHD is mostly inherited from one or both parents if either side of the family has ADHD in their genetic history.
 Many studies have taken note that a child with symptoms of ADHD will often have parents or siblings that also have symptoms of ADHD, though those may be minor and have gone undiagnosed if said individuals never noticed.

-Some of the major symptoms of ADHD are frequent procrastination, trouble completing tasks and a generally short attention span for non-preferred tasks.
-Hyperactivity which may manifest physically, emotionally, or verbally.
-Executive Dysfunction, which is when someone gets easily overwhelmed making decisions, poor time management, trouble multitasking and general disorganization.
+Some of the major symptoms of ADHD are frequent procrastination, trouble completing tasks, and a generally short attention span for non-preferred tasks.
+Hyperactivity may manifest physically, emotionally, or verbally.
+Executive Dysfunction is when someone gets easily overwhelmed making decisions, has poor time management, has trouble multitasking, and has general disorganization.
 Emotional difficulties such as frequent mood swings, inability to control anger and frustration, fidgeting, restlessness, and impulsivity.

 ADHD is only treated when it negatively affects day-to-day life and many individuals go through their lives quietly managing the symptoms without ever receiving a professional diagnosis.
 That said ADHD can cause difficulties in everyday life, especially in Children, and a professional diagnosis and treatment can help mitigate those difficulties and improve the child’s overall happiness.
 Sometimes hormonal changes over time can also cause ADHD symptoms to worsen, which can be problematic if it has gone untreated, and these cognitive changes can cause further disruptions in day-to-day life.